owenbutler/dragonruby-yard-doc/README.md

 ### A CRuby runtime

 Dragonruby itself does not require a ruby runtime to work.
 So, you might be wondering why we need another Ruby installed here?
-The answer is that the solargraph gem, which we will us as an LSP does need a ruby runtime.
+The answer is that the solargraph gem, which we will us as an LSP, does need a ruby runtime.

 #### Windows